wazuh/wazuh-documentation/source/cloud-service/account-billing/index.rst

 .. meta::
   :description: Learn about your account and billing.

 Billing details regarding your environment can be accessed and managed through the Wazuh Cloud Console.
-This section describe some of the actions you can make in relation to your account.
+This section describes some of the actions you can make in relation to your account.

 .. topic:: Contents